1. Do I have to have a costume to participate in VSC events?

 2. Where can I get appropriate vintage wardrobe?

 There are many possibilities.
 If you are handy with a needle, the least costly source is to make it yourself.
-There are patterns available for you to make authentic clothing.
+There are many patterns inspired from all eras available for you to make authentic clothing.
 If you prefer to buy ready-made, there are many sources available.
-Several web sites of excellent suppliers are listed on our LINKS page.
-You can often find accessories in the antique shops at very reasonable prices.
+Several websites of excellent suppliers are listed on our How to Become a Victorian page.
+You can often find accessories in antique shops at very reasonable prices.

-3. Can you perform a demonstration of vintage dancing for our school?
+3. Can you perform a demonstration of vintage dancing for our school or event?

 4. How do I become a member?